 - BST 2413

 - 15 Credits

-This specialization prepares students for working in an international business environment.
-The course addresses critical macro level factors in the environment and meso level factors in the organization that are fundamental for a manager to be competent in international business.
-This course will give students knowledge of the institutional, organizational and interpersonal factors and challenges that are critical to successful international business.
+This course prepares students for working in an international business environment, by addressing critical macro-level factors in the environment and meso-level factors in the organization that are fundamental for a manager to be competent in international business.
+This course will provide students with knowledge of the institutional, organizational, and interpersonal factors and challenges that are critical to successful international business.